mori0091/phox/README.md

 Phox is a small functional programming language with **Hindley–Milner type inference**, **algebraic data types**, and **pattern matching**.
 It aims to be a simple yet expressive tool — your clever companion for exploring type theory and practical programming.

+> Note: Phox currently has no string type or I/O.
+> That means you can’t even write “Hello, World!” yet —
+> but you can prove that `fact 5 = 120` with full type safety 😉

 ---

 ## ✨ Features